CoralVentures/coral_flutter/docs/coral_packages.md

 cd packages/coral_cli

 ./bin/generate_bloc.dart ../../examples/counter_example
-# When prompted, input the name of the bloc in snake_case (without the Bloc suffix)
+# When prompted, input the name of the bloc in PascalCase
-# Examples: counter, foo_bar
+# Examples: Counter, FooBar
 ```

 ### Generating a cubit